damerell/prboomX/README.md

 * Optional uncapped framerate limiting
 * Option to organize save games based on loaded content (WAD, DEH, etc.)
     * Note the order in which content is loaded matters
+* Option to skip QuickSave/QuickLoad confirmation prompt
+* Note-taking console command
+    * Jot down quick notes while playtesting.
+Notes go into a dated text file in the current working directory.
+    * Each note lists the time, all loaded WAD files, player position, and an optional user-supplied message on the console.
+    * Example: `note demon is stuck in the wall here`.
 * Optional enhancements to the allmap powerup:
     * Secrets in undiscovered parts of the map are bright yellow
     * Secrets in discovered parts of the map are bright purple